 Caching:

-- Cache recent 24 hours in Redis
+- Cache the last 24 hours in Redis.

-- Cache unread count
+- Cache unread count.

-- Invalidate cache on new notification
+- Clear cache on new notification.

 -